 With Victoria topping the list of home break-ins for cities by state, it’s no surprise that its most populated city, Melbourne comes top for total break-ins by city overall in 2020.
 The city saw almost 12,400 break-ins over the year, which equates to 48 per 10,000 people.
 Its safest month was July which saw almost 700 break-ins, almost 800 fewer than the worst month of February when just under 1,500 burglaries were reported.

 The safest city overall for residents was Adelaide, where over 330 break-ins were recorded during 2020.
-This works out as only 3 home break-ins reported per 10,000 people.
+This works out as only 3 home break-ins were reported per 10,000 people.
 Unlike any other analysed city, Adelaide saw a peak in burglary crime during October, however, its worst month overall was March which saw 40 break-ins compared to its safest month of June which saw just under 20.

 Different states record burglary/break-in/theft from different dwellings.
 Some states (SA, VIC, NT, ACT) record break-ins, and bundle theft from dwelling into “other theft”.
 To make the data comparable, Aria focused on the number of house break-ins (regardless of whether or not they resulted in theft) as a consistent metric to compare cities across states with varying approaches to recording burglaries.

-For cities, where monthly crime data wasn’t available (i.e. cities in Victoria and Tasmania, where only annual crime figures are available), Aria estimated the number of monthly house break-ins as follows: annual data was gathered from 2015 - 2020, Aira then calculated the percentage of house break-ins that happened across each month of 2020 in other Australian cities in the dataset, and then applied that % to the annual total number of house break-ins in each of Victoria’s and Tasmania’s cities.
+For cities, where monthly crime data wasn’t available (i.e. cities in Victoria and Tasmania, where only annual crime figures are available), Aria estimated the number of monthly house break-ins as follows: annual data was gathered from 2015 to 2020, Aira then calculated the percentage of house break-ins that happened across each month of 2020 in other Australian cities in the dataset and then applied that % to the annual total number of house break-ins in each of Victoria’s and Tasmania’s cities.

-For cities that form Australia’s metropolitan areas or officially known as Greater Capital City Statistical Areas, i.e. Sydney, Melbourne, Brisbane, Adelaide, Perth, Hobart, and Darwin, both the population data and the crime data cover their metropolitan area, rather than just cities proper.
+For cities that form Australia’s metropolitan areas or are officially known as Greater Capital City Statistical Areas, i.e. Sydney, Melbourne, Brisbane, Adelaide, Perth, Hobart, and Darwin, both the population data and the crime data cover their metropolitan area, rather than just cities proper.